eliasbuchwald/-reddit/API:-flaircsv.md

-Use `http://www.reddit.com/api/flaircsv` to post a CSV file of flair settings to a subreddit.
+Use `http://www.reddit.com/api/flaircsv.json` to post a CSV file of flair settings to a subreddit.

-**Note:** Even though there is no extension, the API still returns JSON.
+**Note:** If you post without the `.json` extension, you'll receive a 404 response with no useful data, but your changes will still take effect.

 ## POST Data